emerge-lang/compiler/roadmap.md

       val futureVal: Future<S32> = forkJoinPool.submit({ doExpensiveComputation() })
       ```
       Which brings the important question to the table: Push-Based or Pull-Based futures?
+23. various optimizations collected over time
+    * static dispatch for mixed-in functions when the concrete type of the mixed-in object is known
+      at compile time

 -----